Reecepbcups/airdrop-tools/README.md

 - Get all CW20 balances
 - Osmosis LP Airdrop (TODO)

-- Fairdrop (same amount to a subset of accounts)
+- Fairdrop (same amount as a subset of accounts)
 - Formula Drop (airdrop based on conditions, ex: minimum of X staked, not to CeXs, etc.)

 ### Other